 Michael Ruiz on DuelShockers talks about whether the enhanced graphics and additional story content the game received on the new system are worth it.
 Part of his answer?
 “While it really does look great, I don’t really think Observer: System Redux will be a game to showcase your new console’s capabilities.
 I mean, the game looks great, but it doesn’t showcase any one feature in a way no one else has.
 Graphically, it looks great but it doesn’t compare to games like The Last of Us Part 2.”

-You can enjoy previous coverage of the Xbox Series X and Xbox Series S launch day titles with part 1 and part 2 of my launch title list as well as the most anticipated launch day titles.
+You can enjoy previous coverage of the Xbox Series X and Xbox Series S launch day titles with part 1, part 2, part 4, and part 5 of my launch title list as well as the most anticipated launch day titles.
 More titles will be explored next week.

 Agree with the author?
 Couldn’t disagree more and are frothing at the mouth to tell her?
 Leave a comment here, on Facebook or send an email and make sure to follow Never Ending Realm on Facebook, Twitter, and YouTube!